 What Are the Principles of Project Management?

-A principle can be defined as an underlying fundamental law or concept.
-Therefore, the principles of project management are the fundamental rules that should be followed for the successful management of projects.
+The principles of project management are the fundamental rules that should be followed for the successful management of projects.
 The Project Management Book of Knowledge (PMBOK) does not currently contain an official list of principles for successful projects.
-However, PMI’s annual pulse survey can help highlight what principles successful project managers and companies are following.
+However, PMI’s annual pulse survey highlights the principles that successful project managers and companies are following.
 Here are the nine principles of project management:

 - Formal project management structure